Staff Updates: June 2020

 Ashley Swartz, Community Development Administrator

 The Lowry City CDBG went out for bid.
-Bids were opened April 8, and pending reference check, the council will award the contract at their April 21 City Council Meeting.
-I am working on project development for a community who wants to seek grant funds for demolition through CDBG this coming Spring.
+Bids were opened April 8, and the council awarded the contract at their April 21 City Council Meeting.
+I am working on project development for a community who wants to seek grant funds for demolition through CDBG this year.
 We are still waiting for CDBG to announce open applications.
 The NAP application I wrote this past fall for the Friends of the Hickory County Health Department was funded, and we have contracted with them to sell their tax credits for them.
 We look forward to seeing the finished project.
 I have been approached by several local organizations that are needing grant funding, and am continually researching options for them.
 Once a suitable funding source is found, project development will continue and grant applications will be submitted.
 Depending on the project, this can take a while to find the right source for the right project.
 With the new year, comes new funding opportunities so we’re hoping to find some that match the project.
 I will be assisting Sheridan in writing an EDA Disaster grant application for the City of Windsor.
-I submitted an application for a small marketing grant from Walmart to help KBRPC in developing and implementing our communications plan, and we are still waiting to hear the results of this.
 I submitted two other grants to assist with the cost of communications and marketing, one was not funded, and we are still waiting to hear on another.
 To help us in our communications plan on how and where we can improve, please take a moment to fill out this quick and easy brand perception survey, we’d appreciate it so much. https://www.surveymonkey.com/r/K5FSGGR

 Remember to “like” us on Facebook to keep up with all things Kaysinger!